arjunnrajput/Smart-ML-Based-Movie-Recommendation-System/README.md

 6. **Export Data to BigQuery:** Analyze data for model training.
 7. **Preprocess and Train Model:** Use TensorFlow Lite for the recommendation model.
 8. **Integrate the Model:** Implement the trained model into the app.
-9. **Run the App:** Test the final version with movierecommendations.
+9. **Run the App:** Test the final version with movie recommendations.

 ## Testing

-- **Unit Testing:** Ensures the functionality of the recommendation system, particularly the movie recommendation.
+- **Unit Testing:** Ensures the functionality of the recommendation system, particularly the movie recommendation feature.

 ## Conclusion and Future Scope